Aer Lingus – Dublin to Athens 22nd April and Athens to Dublin Friday 5th May

 - Greek food spreads its culinary influence throughout Europe and beyond.
 It is known as some of the best food in the world!
 With an age old tradition, Greek cuisine has been greatly influenced by both Eastern and Western cultures.
 With each successive invasion and settlement came culinary influences – from the Romans, Venetians, Balkans, Turks, Slavs, and even the English – and many Greek foods have names with origins in those cultures, most notably the Ottoman Empire.

-This tour starts and finishes at the quaint and picturesque seaside town of Nafpaktos on the Gulf of Corinth.
+This tour starts and finishes at the Corinth Canal – the gateway between Northern Greece and the Pelopennese.
 Private shuttle from / to Athens Airport is provided.

 Nafpaktos is considered to be amongst the most scenic and romantic destinations of the Greek hinterland with natural beauty and important history.
 Nafpaktos is an idyllic setting in the shadows of the mountains of South Central Greece.
 Those feeling a little more energetic may wish to climb up to the Venetian Castle overlooking Nafpaktos and the Corinthian Gulf.